-Grosvenor Investments Limited (the 'Company') is a private limited company incorporated in the United Kingdom under the Companies Act 2006 and is registered in England and Wales.
-The address of the Company's registered office is shown on page 23.
+GCH Investments (2) Limited (the 'Company') is a private company limited by shares incorporated in the United Kingdom under the Companies Act 2006 and is registered in England and Wales.
+The address of the Company's registered office is shown on page 1.
+The Financial Statements are prepared in Sterling.